reactplay/react-play/src/plays/react-gradients/Readme.md

 ## Thanks for your time!

 Thank you so much for taking the time to read this.
 If you like this play, please do share about it and tag me [@itsammaar_7](https://twitter.com/itsammaar_7) and [@ReactPlayIO](https://twitter.com/ReactPlayIO).
-Also star the [react-play repository](https://github.com/reactplay/react-play), it gives me and all the [contributors](https://github.com/reactplay/react-play#contributors-) a boost in confidence
+Also star the [react-play repository](https://github.com/reactplay/react-play), it gives me and all the [contributors](https://github.com/reactplay/react-play#contributors-) a boost in confidence 🤩.

 **Happy Coding!!**

-## Description

-This is a new play consisting of a collection of beautiful gradients that can be copied either as TailwindCSS or CSS code and use in their application.
-Users are also able to copy each color used in a gradient.

-Fixes #442

-## Type of change

-- [x] New feature (non-breaking change which adds functionality)

-# How Has This Been Tested?

-This play has been tested on my local machine.
-It creates no new errors and passes all unit tests.
-**Screenshots:**

-# Checklist:

-- [x] I have performed a self-review of my own code
-- [x] I have commented my code, particularly in hard-to-understand areas
-- [x] I have made corresponding changes to the documentation
-- [x] My changes generate no new warnings
-- [ ] I have added tests that prove my fix is effective or that my feature works
-- [x] New and existing unit tests pass locally with my changes
-- [x] Any dependent changes have been merged and published in downstream modules